OpenNebula/website/content/product/cluster_configuration/backup_system/veeam.md

   </tbody>
 </table>

-The OpenNebula-Veeam&reg; Backup Integration provides robust, agentless backup and recovery for OpenNebula VMs using Veeam Backup & Replication.
-The integration works by exposing a native **oVirt-compatible REST API** (via the ovirtAPI server component), allowing Veeam to connect to OpenNebula as if it were an oVirt/RHV hypervisor.

-The OpenNebula-Veeam Backup Integration enables Veeam to perform image-level backups, incremental backups by using Changed Block Tracking, as well as granular restores like Full VM and file-level directly from the Veeam console.
+The OpenNebula-Veeam&reg; Backup Integration works by exposing a native **oVirt-compatible REST API** via the ovirtAPI server component, allowing Veeam to connect to OpenNebula as if it were an oVirt/RHV hypervisor.
+This integration enables Veeam to perform image-level backups, incremental backups by using Changed Block Tracking, as well as granular restores like Full VM and file-level directly from the Veeam console.
 This integration is part of OpenNebula Enterprise Edition (EE).

-### Features
+## Features

 <table class="docutils align-default" style="border-collapse: collapse; width: 100%; text-align: left;">
   <thead>